AdsophicSolutions/AppBlocks.Autofac.Examples/src/QuickStart/README.md

 ### Service.cs
 Implementation for IService attributed with AppBlocksService attribute.
 This attribute informs the AppBlocks.Autofac framework to register the class as a Autofac container service.
 The AppBlocksService attribute without any parameters will default to registering the service as an implementation of the IService interface.
 Meaning that an instance of this class is provided when [Dependency](https://en.wikipedia.org/wiki/Dependency_injection) for the IService is defined.

+### IAsyncService.cs
+Defines the sample service interface with a single method Run that returns Task<int>

+### AsyncService.cs
+Implementation for IAsyncService attributed with AppBlocksService attribute.
+This attribute informs the AppBlocks.Autofac framework to register the class as a Autofac container service.
+The AppBlocksService attribute without any parameters will default to registering the service as an implementation of the IAsyncService interface.
+Meaning that an instance of this class is provided when [Dependency](https://en.wikipedia.org/wiki/Dependency_injection) for the IAsyncService is defined.